- Measuring the actual/ optimal cost of Collateral, and measuring the expected cost over the life of a trade are two main challenges

 - Limited resources, outdated internal infrastructures seen as constraints on calculation capabilities

-London and New York (1st July 2015) Quantifi, a specialist provider of analytics, trading and risk management solutions, today published the results of a short survey conducted as part of its recent webinar on the Cost of Collateral for clearing.
+Quantifi, a specialist provider of analytics, trading and risk management solutions, today published the results of a short survey conducted as part of its recent webinar on the Cost of Collateral for Clearing.
 Over 120 individuals from across the industry took part in the webinar, which was presented by Dr. Dmitry Pugachevsky, Director of Research at Quantifi.
 Delegates were surveyed on the challenges associated with clearing and how they plan to address them.

 The introduction of Dodd-Frank, MiFID ll, EMIR and Basel lll is significantly increasing the cost of capital and forcing firms to re-evaluate the economics of their OTC trading businesses.
 Market best practice, implemented by the most sophisticated firms, now accurately measures all the components of a trade to analyze its profitability including credit valuation adjustment (CVA), Cost of Regulatory Capital (CRC) and Funding Valuation Adjustment (FVA).
 During the webinar Dr. Pugachevsky explained how regulations are impacting the costs associated with cleared and uncleared trades, the factors involved in optimising collateral including calculating margin variation adjustments (MVA) and OTC trade profitability (incorporating MTM, CVA hedges and all valuation adjustments); as well as a cost analysis of cleared vs uncleared IR swaps.